Daniel Kahneman: Happiness and life satisfaction

-Focusing illusion
+The focusing illusion

 With David Schkade, Kahneman developed the notion of the focusing illusion to explain in part the mistakes people make when estimating the effects of different scenarios on their future happiness (also known as affective forecasting, which has been studied extensively by Daniel Gilbert).
 The "illusion" occurs when people consider the impact of one specific factor on their overall happiness, they tend to greatly exaggerate the importance of that factor, while overlooking the numerous other factors that would in most cases have a greater impact.
 In what has been considered his most famous dictum, Kahneman described the illusion in Thinking, Fast and Slow, writing: "Nothing in life is as important as you think it is when you are thinking about it."

 A basic example is provided by Kahneman and Schkade's 1998 paper, "Does living in California make people happy?
 A focusing illusion in judgments of life satisfaction".
 In that paper, students in the Midwest and in California reported similar levels of life satisfaction, but the Midwesterners thought their Californian peers would be happier.
-The only distinguishing information the Midwestern students had when making these judgments was the fact that their hypothetical peers lived in California.
+The only distinguishing information the Midwestern students had when making these judgments was that their hypothetical peers lived in California.
 Thus, they "focused" on this distinction, thereby overestimating the effect of the weather in California on its residents' satisfaction with life.

 Teaching

-Kahneman taught at the Hebrew University in Jerusalem from 1970–1978.
+Kahneman taught at the Hebrew University in Jerusalem from 1970–1978 and moonlighted at the University of the Negev at Beersheba because Hebrew University didn't pay enough.
 He then became a professor at the University of British Columbia, leaving in 1986.
 Next, he taught at the University of California, Berkeley, from 1986 to 1994.
 Thereafter, Kahneman was a senior scholar and faculty member emeritus at Princeton University's Department of Psychology and Princeton School of Public and International Affairs.
 He was also a fellow at Hebrew University and a Gallup Senior Scientist.